 6 ways to avoid a library fine

 Library fines should always be avoided.
-Not only are they a drain on your finances, but you may find that you're not able to borrow or renew any more books until you pay the fines.
-This would be very inconvenient if you're doing some last-minute revision and urgently need a book from the library.
+For starters, they're a drain on your finances.
+But you might also find that you can't borrow or renew any more books until you pay the fines.
+This would be very inconvenient if you're doing last-minute revision and urgently need a book from the library.

-The cost of library fines will vary from uni to uni, but as a general rule, you could be asked to pay around 20p per day for the period that a book's overdue.
+The cost of library fines will vary from uni to uni.
+But, as a general rule, you could be asked to pay around 25p per day for late books.
 This might not sound like much, but it quickly adds up (especially if there are multiple books that you need to return).

 However, the good news is that library fines are easily avoidable, as these six tips show...